-Consequently, community members may be concerned about the ratio of residents to councillors post-reform.
-Councillors are typically very active in engaging with communities and participate in several fora
+Consequently, community members may be concerned about the ratio of residents to councillors postreform.
+Councillors are typically very active in engaging with communities and participate in several fora for a range of activities that impact residents daily.
+Councillors also play an important role in scrutinising council documents and proposals and are held accountable for council decisions.

-7 Independent Local Government Review Panel (2014), Revitalising Local Government, January 2014.
+&lt;sup>7 Independent Local Government Review Panel (2014), Revitalising Local Government, January 2014.

-^{© 2015} KPMG, an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+© 2015 KPMG, an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.
 The KPMG name, logo and "cutting through complexity" are registered trademarks or trademarks of KPMG International.
 Liability limited by a scheme approved under Professional Standards Legislation.
 April 2015.